 One way for me is actively being with the earth, learning to listen to what the land wants, to act in reciprocity without seeking control.
 In recent years I’ve worked directly with rural family land learning about how the First People cared for it and making connections that can truly restore and repair.
 Gardening on this land and in the city are one way to practice interbeing.

 It helps to live in an urban co-housing community with at least three generations of people and many plants and animals in our living network.
 I also engage with Indigenous groups in my city—a seven generations-oriented urban farm and an innovative land trust led by Indigenous women from this very location.
 I even pay a tax to them for the benefit of living on their un-ceded land.
+I attend water ceremonies with local members of The Indigenous Women’s Climate Treaty.
 In keeping with my commitment to Thich Nhat Hanh’s Order of Interbeing, and the fourteen precepts that anchor it, I meditate with several Buddhist groups, sometimes on line.
 One that I helped found is dedicated to awareness and healing to help white practitioners better contribute to Beloved Community in these divisive times.
 I’m in study and discussion groups that seek to build new consciousness and, after years of teaching yoga, I now practice Wild Goose Qigong and Feldenkrais Awareness Through Movement.

 “Colonizer mind” is the term I found myself using as I wrote about my settler ancestors and the mentality that shaped colonization in this country and remains with us today.
 We haven’t outgrown “manifest destiny,” the 19th century idea of a white American superiority, supposedly destined to take over the world and continuing to cause great harm.
 As Deena Metzger has so eloquently said, “climate change arises from the same colonial mind that enacted genocide on the Native people of this country.”
 Many white Americans are unaware that this mindset still lives in us, that we are shaped by the entitlement of our history as well as its trauma and silences.
 Every day I catch myself in remnants of it.